CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: Appendix

 \subsection{Specifics of experimental settings}

 We implement our evaluation pipeline based on \citet{zhang2025agent}.
 We host open-source models using vLLM\citep{kwon2023efficient} and access GPT-series models\citep{achiam2023gpt} via the OpenAI API.
-To handle long contexts exceeding standard model limits for Qwen models\citep{yang2025qwen3}, we employ RoPE\citep{su2024roformer} scaling with 4× length extension using the "yarn"\citep{peng2023yarn} scaling type.
+To handle long contexts exceeding standard model limits for Qwen models\citep{yang2025qwen3}, we employ RoPE\citep{SU2024127063} scaling with 4× length extension using the "yarn"\citep{peng2023yarn} scaling type.
 To simulate realistic deployment scenarios where ground truth is

 unknown, we exclude the correct answer from evaluation prompts.
 For our method, we first generate all the error schemata using GPT-5 model.
 We then derive a similarity mapping to assign error schemata based on the semantic embedding decoded by BAAI-BPE-M3 model\citep{bge-m3}.

+As shown in Appendix~\ref{app:context_truncation}, \name is robust to aggressive truncation: using 500, 1000, or 2000 characters per turn yields nearly identical performance, indicating that long MAS logs (often 60k+ tokens) do not pose a practical limitation for schema retrieval.

 To avoid the data leakage, we mask each trajectory itself and avoid receiving its own error schema.
 We decide the number of error schemata from the experiments using Qwen-2.5-7b models on Hand-Crafted dataset, Algorithm-Generated dataset, and HotpotQA dataset of CORRECT-Error.
 We use the same number of error schemata across all models and all datasets in CORRECT-Error.
 Specifically, we use 1 error schema for all experiments on the Algorithm-Generated dataset, 10 error schemata for all experiments on the Hand-Crafted dataset, and 5 error schemata for all experiments on CORRECT-Error.

+\paragraph{Fine-Tuning Baseline Details.} Following prior work~\citep{zheng2024llamafactory,peng2023instruction}, we train the model with a standard cross-entropy loss over the assistant responses.
+To avoid data leakage, SFT for the Hand-Crafted evaluation uses training data from the Algorithm-Generated split, and vice versa.